 The following tables present selected consolidated financial data as of the dates and for each of the periods indicated.
 Except where we have indicated otherwise, we have presented all of the consolidated financial information in this document in accordance with IFRS as issued by the IASB.
 Historically, we had prepared our consolidated financial statements in accordance with United States generally accepted accounting principles, or U.S. GAAP, for all periods up to and including the year ended December 31, 2015.
 For the year ended December 31, 2016, we transitioned our reporting to IFRS.
 In order to comply with requirements of the SEC related to our transition to IFRS, we set the date of transition as January 1, 2015 and retrospectively applied IFRS as of that date and for the year ended December 31, 2015.
-Accordingly, we have presented herein consolidated statements of financial position data that complies with IFRS applicable as of January 1, 2015, in addition to as of December 31, 2015, 2016, 2017 and 2018.
-Our consolidated statements of profit or loss data presented herein in accordance with IFRS covers the years ended December 31, 2016, 2017 and 2018, as well as the year ended December 31, 2015 (as adjusted from its prior presentation in accordance with U.S. GAAP).
+Accordingly, we have presented herein consolidated statements of financial position that comply with IFRS applicable as of December 31, 2015, in addition to as of December 31, 2016, 2017, 2018 and 2019.
+Our consolidated statements of profit or loss presented herein in IFRS cover the years ended December 31, 2016, 2017, 2018 and 2019, as well as the year ended December 31, 2015 (as adjusted from its prior preparation in accordance with U.S. GAAP).